An Extension of Heron's Formula to Tetrahedra, and the Projective Nature of Its Zeros: The projective nature of the zeros of

 where $r = t/s$ is the in-radius as in Part II.
 On multiplying through by $r^4$, we see that the three-point Cayley-Menger determinant $\Omega(u,v,x,\tilde x,\tilde v,\tilde u)$ in the \TDEF{complementary products} $u\tilde u,\, v\tilde v,\, x\tilde x$ vanishes in the limit of a degenerate tetrahedron for which $r^4 = \Omega / s^2 = 0$.
 In fact all four such Cayley-Menger determinants $\CMD_{\widetilde D}[\msf a, \msf b, \msf c]$, wherein $\widetilde D_\msf{ab} \leftrightarrow r^2 D_\msf{ab}$ ($\msf a, \msf b, \msf c \in \{ \msf A, \msf B, \msf C, \msf D \}$ with $\msf a \ne \msf b \ne \msf c \ne \msf a$), vanish identically in that limit.
 These three-point determinants correspond to

-Because the four-point Cayley-Menger determinant in the complementary products, [2] $\CMD_{\widetilde D}[\msf A, \msf B, \msf C, \msf D] \leftrightarrow r^8\fit s^2$, also vanishes in this limit, it follows that in any degenerate tetrahedron these complementary products are (formally) the squared distances \smash{$\widetilde{D}$} among four points on a Euclidean line.
+Because the four-point Cayley-Menger determinant in the complementary products, [2] $\CMD_{\widetilde D}[\msf A, \msf B, \msf C, \msf D] \leftrightarrow r^6\fit t^2$, also vanishes in this limit, it follows that in any degenerate tetrahedron these complementary products are (formally) the squared distances \smash{$\widetilde{D}$} among four points on a Euclidean line.
 The tetrahedron's actual squared inter-vertex distances, however, diverge towards infinity as $r^{-2}$ times the corresponding complementary product, providing that product does not itself go to zero.
 Thus these degenerate tetrahedra can be said to have collinear vertices separated by infinite distances, but with generically well-defined ratios $\MAG{AB}\raisebox{\upbgdl}{$/$}\MAG{AC} = u\tilde u/v\tilde v$ etc., and with interior \& exterior faces of finite, and generally non-zero, area.

 One way to construct such zeros is to take a random non-degenerate tetrahedron in $\mbb R^3$, apply an affine transformation $\mathcal A_\sigma$ with diagonal matrix $\mbf{Diag}(\sigma^{-1},\, \sigma^{-1},\, \sigma)$ for some $\sigma > 0$ to its vertices, and take the limit as $\sigma \rightarrow \infty$.
 It is easily seen that these [2] transformations act asymptotically on the (interior and exterior) faces as a two-dimen\-sional affine squeeze of the form $\mbf{Diag}(\sigma^{-1},\, \sigma)$.
-Since such a squeeze preserves areas, as $\sigma \rightarrow \infty$ the seven areas will converge to well-defined finite values while the inter-vertex distances approach infinity and the volume goes to zero.
+Since such a squeeze preserves areas, it follows that as $\sigma \rightarrow \infty$ the seven areas will converge to well-defined finite values while the inter-vertex distances approach infinity and the volume goes to zero.
 On putting the resulting limits of the areas into Eq.~(\myref[1]{eq:gramatA}), one obtains a Gram matrix at $\GEO{A}$ (or any other vertex) of rank $2$.
-Areas corresponding to rank $1$ zeros, in contrast, are readily obtained by projecting the tetrahedron onto any plane, although these areas obviously determine the corresponding planar configuration only up to special (area preserving) affine transformations of the plane.
-If the plane contains the third coordinate axis, in fact, $\mathcal A_\sigma$ acts on it as an area-preserving affine squeeze for all $\sigma > 0$.
+Areas corresponding to rank $1$ zeros, in contrast, are readily obtained by projecting the tetrahedron onto any plane, although these areas obviously determine the corresponding planar configuration only up to special (area preserving) affine transformations.
+If the plane of projection is parallel to the third coordinate axis, $\mathcal A_\sigma$ acts on it as an area-preserving affine squeeze for all $\sigma > 0$ which sends the vertices to infinity as $\sigma \rightarrow \infty$, thereby showing how the rank $1$ and $2$ zeros of $\Omega$ are related.